populationgenetics/exercises/Effective_population_size/README.md

 2. How is our estimate of LD affected by sample size? -->

+1. Look at the plink commands: which measure of LD did we estimate?
-1. Do we want to include or exclude estimates of LD for locus pairs on the same chromosome when we estimate N<sub>e<\sub>?
+2. Do we want to include or exclude estimates of LD for locus pairs on the same chromosome when we estimate N<sub>e</sub>?
 Why?

-###  Estimate Ne
+###  Estimate N<sub>e</sub>
 Now try to use your estimates of LD to estimate Ne by running the following script:

 ```bash